 ‘I don’t know how I could do that because I love you.
 I want you.
 He doesn’t appreciate you, what a stunning woman you are.’

-‘But Jim?
+‘But Jim!
 What about your wife Sophia?’

 ‘She and the boys are safe.
 Who knows how long this war will continue?
 I don’t want to think about it but we could be killed any day?
 We have to live for the moment, it is the only thing we have.
 Please, come back to my flat I want to make love to you.’